 Unfortunately, while the Slime 300 manga is ahead of the anime, English-only readers will probably need to wait until Spring 2022 until the English Volume 8 comes out.

 I’ve Been Killing Slimes for 300 Years and Maxed Out My Level Season 2 anime TV spoilers (plot summary/synopsis)

-I’ve been killing Slimes for 300 years-and now I’m finally visiting my first dungeon!
-I didn’t really want to go at first, but after exploring uncharted ruins and collecting hidden treasure, I discovered that the whirlwind life of an adventurer… really isn’t for me.
-Plus, between our big visit to Beelzebub’s house and sending my daughters to school, things have gotten so busy, I’ve almost forgotten how to take it slow!
+Azusa didn’t really want to go at first, but after exploring uncharted ruins and collecting hidden treasure she discovered that the whirlwind life of an adventurer… really isn’t for her after all.
+She’s having a hard enough time living a slow life thanks to sending her daughters to school.

 Unfortunately, anime fans will have to wait until the Slime 300 Season 2 release date to watch what happens next.
 Stay tuned!